NVB9ALT/Addon-Aircraft-and-Parts/README.md

 # Addon-Aircraft-and-Parts

 **YOU MUST RUN THE REALISM PACK BEFORE LOADING THIS ADDON,** as the function used for placing the models is in the Realism Addon.</br>
-To run the addon, copy and paste main.js into the console.
+To run the addon, copy and paste main.js into the console.<br>
+** ***Paddle switch/Cobra button:***   ***"*** (your apostrophe/quotation mark) **

 These aircraft are not animated, so features like landing gear, cockpits, and afterburner use separately loaded models that may be left behind floating in midair when toggling these features.

 NOTE: some new addon aircraft **might be broken or glitchy**.

 Current features:
 - F/A-18C addon aircraft.
 Does NOT have a tailhook currently.
-The X key toggles the paddle switch.
 - Sukhoi Su-27 Flanker addon aircraft.
 Slightly different from the Su-35 due to the inclusion of a speedbrake, lack of thrust vectoring, and weaker engines.
 Will probably add a proper, gauge-filled Su-27 cockpit at some point.
-The F key toggles the FCS Override (cobra button).
 - MiG-17 addon aircraft.
 - E-7 Wedgetail addon aircraft.
 - MiG-21 addon aircraft.
 X key toggles WEP/drop tank, with the tank on max power is standard AB, with the tank off max power is WEP thrust.